 In the area of culture:

--Am I part of what God is doing in His Kingdom?
+-Am I a part of what God is doing in His Kingdom?

 Similarly, the spiritual discipline of prayer cannot be viewed simply as a daily entry on a “self-righteousness” ledger.
 Prayer is sweet communion with the Living God.
 The Holy Spirit applies His Word to our present circumstances and propels us to honor Christ in them.
 In response to God’s gracious speech to us in the gospel, we speak words of adoration and recommit our hearts to Him.